EDITOR’S NOTE: Updated Feb. 27, 2020, with artist’s rendering and dimensions of the mobile gantry.

 “There are more data requirements they’re asking for, some additional inspection, some additional stuff that’s new to Phase 2,” she said.
 “I believe some of the reference orbits have slightly more mass to each orbit.
 But Falcon 9 and Falcon Heavy are beasts as they are.”

-An artist’s illustration of the new mobile gantry at pad 39A seen by Spaceflight Now indicates it will stand taller than the launch pad’s fixed service structure.
-Like other elements of the pad, the mobile tower — likely standing some 30 stories tall — will be covered in black and white cladding.
+An artist’s illustration of the new mobile gantry at pad 39A seen by Spaceflight Now in December indicated it will stand taller than the launch pad’s fixed service structure.
+Like other elements of the pad, the mobile tower will be covered in black and white cladding.

 The mobile tower will be positioned on the north side of the Falcon 9 and Falcon Heavy launch mount at pad 39A, opposite the new Starship launch facility under construction on the southeast side of the pad.